o-jasper/PegasusJs/readme.md

 ## TODO

 * Make other backends than pegasus work?
+There is a "luvit harness" which i made for [page_html](https://github.com/o-jasper/page_html) but might be applicable here too.

 * Lack of tests, just the example right now.
 Seems fine.
   (not lower standards than dependency)